andy-byers/CalicoDB/README.md

 # CalicoDB
-CalicoDB is an embedded transactional key-value database written in C++17.
+CalicoDB is a tiny transactional key-value database library written in C++17.
 It exposes a small API that allows storage and retrieval of arbitrary byte sequences.
 CalicoDB runs in a single thread and uses a B<sup>+</sup>-tree backend.
 It is intended for read-heavy embedded applications.